Surviving Renaissance Recorders

 Henri Gohin (pers. comm.)

-Two-piece construction with a joint between finger-holes 3 &amp
+Two-piece construction with a joint between finger-holes 3 & 4.
+Carved head on cap

 My own observations and measurements.